Click the question to expand answer.

 No. Ashland Seminary’s accrediting agencies do not allow us to offer such credits.

-For financial aid purposes, you are considered full-time if you take 8 or more credits per quarter.
-However, for the purpose of seminary tuition billing, there is a comprehensive fee (an overall reduction per course) for students taking between 10 to 16 credit hours per quarter, which is considered full time.
+For financial aid purposes, you are considered full-time if you take 6 or more credits per term.
+However, for the purpose of seminary scholarship awards, students are required to take a minimum of 8 hours per term to qualify, which is considered full time.

 An M.A. student is limited to three Independent or Directed Studies courses.
 An M.Div. student is limited to four Independent or Directed Studies courses.

 The answer to this question varies widely, but there are certain factors to help you determine your course load.
 Take into consideration your job, family, and church responsibilities to determine how much time you will be able to allot to seminary studies.
-The general rule is to plan on about 3 hours of outside class work for every hour spent in class.
-This means that you should plan on spending an average of about 10 to 12 hours per week for each 4 credit course.
+The general rule is to plan on about 2-3 hours of outside class work for every hour spent in class.
 It is true that some course loads are heavier than others.
 Your academic advisor can help you determine a course load which is appropriate for you.

 You will certainly get credit for all completed courses which are required in both degrees.
 Beyond this, many degree programs allow for elective credits, so many of your non-required courses may be credited there.
 (The number of elective credits you may receive depends on each degree program, so consult the seminary catalog.)
 You may even be able to get credit for other courses which do not fit either of the above descriptions if the course content allows for it.
 All of these issues should be directed to the academic dean’s office for final approval.